News Home Construction Loan Financing

 Any money you’ve put in on the purchase of a lot is put toward your down-payment.
 If you purchased a lot for $100,000, then you have $100,000 toward your down-payment.
 When a construction appraiser goes out to appraise a project, there is a line item in the acquisition cost appraisal that shows the appraised value of the land.
 We also factor in any appreciation that’s taken place if you’ve owned the property for more than a year.

 If you own your property free and clear, you can use the value of the property toward your down payment (usually about 20% of the total).

-How do do I get approved for an all in one loan?
+How does one get approved for an all-in-one loan?

 We look for several factors:

 - A credit score of 680 or higher

 - A debt-to-income ratio of 45% or less

 The home must be either owner-occupied or a second home, it cannot be used for commercial purposes.
 Most of our loans are for 30 years but we do offer adjustable rate mortgage (ARM) options as well.

 If someone is retired we count income from social security, pension plans, and other sources.

 Seeing the home when it’s completed, especially if I get invited to see it!
 I’ve closed almost 1,800 loans, and I ask every single person if I can come to their housewarming party.